Madeleine Ogilvie

-Ogilve was previously a Labor Party member representing the Division of Denison (the predecessor of Clark) between 2014 and 2018, when she was defeated at the 2018 state election.
+Ogilvie was previously a Labor Party member representing the Division of Denison (the predecessor of Clark) between 2014 and 2018, when she was defeated at the 2018 state election.
 She re-entered parliament as an independent member representing Clark in September 2019 after a recount, and then joined the Liberal Party to contest the 2021 state election.

 Early life and education

 Ogilvie grew up in Lenah Valley, Tasmania.
 She was educated at The Friends' School, Hobart College and the University of Melbourne, where she resided at Ormond College and graduated with a Bachelor of Arts in Classical Studies.
 She later obtained a Bachelor of Laws from the University of Tasmania, and a Graduate Certificate in Business from the Australian Graduate School of Management.

 Legal career

 Ogilvie was admitted as a barrister and solicitor in 1994.
 She was a lawyer at the Insurance and Superannuation Commission, Allens and CSIRO.

 She then worked for UNESCO in France on international cultural heritage law, Indonesia on telecommunications infrastructure projects, and the United States of America, in Silicon Valley.
 She was later General Manager Commercial and Contracts with Telstra Corporation responsible for some of Australia's largest telecommunications deals.
 Ogilvie returned to Hobart, Tasmania to raise her family.

 In 2006, she established a legal practice in Hobart, Ogilvie and Associates.
 Ogilvie is known for her advocacy of refugee rights.